 J.R.
 Yancher, artistic director

 J.R.
 Yancher has traversed the country for the last 10 years training and working as an actor and director.
-His theaters of employ have included Milwaukee Repertory Theater, Victory Gardens, Pacific Conservatory Theater, Capital Stage, Seattle Immersive Theater, Ten Chimneys and Davis Shakespeare Festival amongst others.
-On camera, J.R. has worked on Internet, Regional and Nationa Commercials as well as short films.
+His theaters of employ have included Milwaukee Repertory Theater, Victory Gardens, Pacific Conservatory Theater, Capital Stage, Seattle Immersive Theater, Ten Chimneys, Davis Shakespeare Festival and Ground & Field Theatre Festival amongst others.
+On camera, J.R. has worked on Internet, Regional and National Commercials as well as short films.
 He holds a BFA in Original Works from Cornish College of the Arts, and an AA in Acting from The Pacific Conservatory of Performing Arts.
 He is a founder of OG Theater in Seattle which focuses on producing original theater that is accessible and affordable for all.
 J.R. served as the community outreach manager for Davis Shakespeare Festival during their 2016 season.
-He is a board member for the Empire Arts Collective in Sacramento and the Artistic Director of Bike City Theatre Company.

 Sarah Marsh Krauter, PH.D., literary manager